 British literature and culture of the long nineteenth century, nineteenth-century British novel, materialist approaches to literature.

-Genomics; Ancient DNA; Colonialism; Imperialism; Urbanism; Plantation Studies; Feminist, Queer, and Indigenous Science Studies.
+Genomics; Ancient DNA; Colonialism; Imperialism; Urbanism; Plantation Studies; Queer, Feminist, and Indigenous Science Studies.
+My work centers on the fringes of the Spanish/Mexican colonial worlds.
+I primarily work in Belize, New Mexico, and Texas.

 Social inequality, punishment and incarceration, the life course, qualitative research methods